Julia visited New Zealand in March 2017, where she travelled all across the northern and southern islands.

 Chocolate, Penguins, and the Otago Peninsula

 Our last day in New Zealand was spent in Dunedin.
-We had the morning free and were staying right in the middle of downtown, which put us in perfect walking distance of the Cadbury Chocolate Factory.
+We had the morning free and were staying right in the middle of downtown, which put us in perfect walking distance to the Cadbury Chocolate Factory.
 All I knew about Dunedin was that there were penguins, so the visit to the chocolate factory was a fun surprise.

 The penguins were not within walking distance, however, and I figured the easiest way to get to them would be to book a tour.
 So I booked a tour through TripAdvisor, which turned out to be fabulous.
 Our tour guide picked us up right at our hotel and drove us all around the city to all the best spots before out to the Otago Peninsula and the penguins.
 He was very friendly, informative and knowledgeable.
 I definitely think it was worth it to have a guide take us to all the inside spots (including a secluded beach with a sleeping seal) and do all the driving for us.